-Question of the Day: Can you name at least 5 of the 10 most common passwords people use?
+Question of the Day: How many of the top 10 most commonly used passwords can you guess?

 You might like a password that's easy to remember.
 A thief might like it, too, because it's easy to crack.